Ketoconazole cream Daktarin Gold 2%, Daktarin Intensiv, Nizoral 2%

 To make sure that this is the right treatment for you, before you start using ketoconazole cream it is important that you speak with a doctor or pharmacist for advice if:

 - You are taking any medicines or using other medicated skin creams.
-This includes any which are available to buy without a prescription, such as herbal and complementary medicines.
+This includes any which are available to buy without a prescription, as well as herbal and complementary medicines.

 - You have ever had an allergic reaction to an antifungal medicine, or to any other skin product.